-Shell Energy North America Contracts
+*Only November - December 2019

+**Only January – October 2022

+Morgan Stanley Contract

-As a result of a 2007-2008 RFP process, BVES executed a contract with Shell for four power products (an annual baseload product for 13 MW of energy; a seasonal baseload product for 7 MW of energy (December, January and February) and 5 MW of energy (November); a heat rate call option product (up to 15 MW of on–peak energy during the winter months of January through March and 5 MW of on–peak energy the other months of the year); and a system resource capacity product (for 15-35 MW of capacity varying by month and year).
-In Decision (“D”) D.09-05-025 the Commission approved the Shell contract, and its four distinct power products.
-The Commission required BVES to exercise prudent administration of the contracts over their lives.
+As a result of a 2018-2019 RFP process, BVES executed a contract with Morgan Stanley for a shaped volume of annual firm baseload energy for all hours for the time period of December 2019 through October 2024 for a Total of 606,165 MWh in an hourly shaped format.
+In Decision (“D”) D.19-08-030 the Commission approved the Morgan Stanley contract.
+The Commission required BVES to exercise prudent administration of the contract over its life.

-Set forth in Table 2.4 below are the costs related to annual and seasonal baseload products under the Shell agreements from September 1, 2011 through November 30, 2013.
+Set forth in Table 2.4 below are the costs related to the annual baseload product under the Morgan Stanley agreement from December 1, 2019 through October 31, 2024.
 The costs shown here are included in the costs as “Long-Term Purchased Energy” in Table 2.1.

-Table 2.4
+Table 2.
+8

-Shell Annual and Seasonal Baseload Costs
+Morgan Stanley Annual Baseload Costs